Audition FAQ

 Special Arrangements

-If your auditionee has any needed accommodations, please do not hesitate to ask.
-We will work with you to create resources as needed and prepare them for the audition process however we can.
-Please alert the stage manager of your needs before you arrive at auditions.
+If your auditionee has any special needs, please do not hesitate to ask.
+We can provide large print versions of audition materials, advance copies, and will work with you to create other resources as needed.
+Please alert the stage manager to your needs when you set up your audition.

 What will I do at auditions?

-It’s best to think that you are always auditioning from the moment you walk in the door until you leave the building.
-We do watch how you behave while waiting, while standing in line, while others are performing.
-All these things tell us how you will behave during the rehearsal and performance process.
+It’s best to think that you are auditioning at all times from the moment you walk in the door until you leave the building.
+We watch how you behave while waiting, while standing in line, while others are performing, and if you show up on time… all of these things tell us how you will behave during the rehearsal and performance process.

 Do I attend callbacks?